 TYPES OF HOOPS

 Once you know where your hoop will go, start looking at the different types that are available.
 Each has its own benefits, with designs created for a variety of players:

-- Mounted: These hoops are typically a backboard and hoop mounted onto a structure, like a garage or exterior wall of your home.
+Mounted: These models typically feature a backboard and hoop that can be mounted onto a structure, like a garage or exterior wall of your home.
 These hoops offer superior stability and allow you to make a court with limited room.
-Many mounted hoops are set at a fixed height, though there are some that can be adjusted.
+Many mounted hoopsare set at a fixed height, though there are some that can be adjusted.